javijjah/Untouched/README.md

 This week, I closed the project and focused on documenting, for example, with this gitbook or the project presentation itself.

 ## Testing

+Being a pretty basic game, testing is not that needed.
+This is usually for more data-depending programs or bigger apps in general.
+Either way I added some just to meet the requirement.
+This was done with the help of __gut__, a community-made Unit Testing Tool for Godot.

 ## Distribution